Madison County, Tennessee

 Madison County is a county located in the western part of the U.S. state of Tennessee.
 As of the 2020 census, the population was 98,823.
 Its county seat is Jackson.
 Madison County is included in the Jackson metropolitan area.

 History

 Madison County was formed in 1821, and named for founding father and president, James Madison.
 The county was part of lands the United States purchased from the Chickasaw in 1818.
 After Congressional passage of the Indian Removal Act of 1830, most Chickasaw were forced out of the state and west to Indian Territory beyond the Mississippi River.

 Pinson Mounds, one of the largest Woodland period (c.
-1-500CE) mound complexes in the United States, is located in Madison County.
+1–500 CE) mound complexes in the United States, is located in Madison County.
 It has the second-tallest earthwork mound in the United States.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 559 sqmi, of which 557 sqmi is land and 1.5 sqmi (0.3%) is water.